-It must be noted, that if Anwar read the entirety of Smith's Theory of Moral Sentiments, he'd have come across the following infamous passage which demonstrates Smith's (and the Enlightenment's) satanic view of the Will of God and the role of mankind: "The administration of the great system of the universe . . . , the care of the universal happiness of all rational and sensible beings, is the business of God and not of man.
-To man is allotted a much humbler department, but one much more suitable to the weakness of his powers, and to the narrowness of his comprehension; the care of his own happiness, and of his family, his friends, his country. . . .
-Nature has directed us to the greater part of these by original and immediate instincts.
-Hunger, thirst, the passion which unites the two sexes, love of pleasure, and dread of pain, prompt us to apply those means for their own sakes, and without any consideration of their tendency to those beneficent ends which the great Director of nature intended to produce by them" (emphasis added).
+It must be noted, that if Anwar read the entirety of Smith's Theory of Moral Sentiments, he'd have come across the following infamous passage which demonstrates Smith's (and the Enlightenment's) satanic view.
+Smith argues that man should simply follow his "original and immediate instincts," without resort to cognitive functions.
+"Hunger, thirst, the passion which unites the two sexes, love of pleasure, and dread of pain, prompt us to apply those means for their own sakes," he writes, "and without any consideration of their tendency to those beneficent ends which the great